 The work will regrettably result in some disruption to traffic, but will enable the transformation of the city centre for the benefit of residents and visitors for decades to come.

 This is a major infrastructure project that will take approximately one year to complete and will have a substantial impact on traffic using the inner ring road.

-The most efficient and practical solution will be to make the inner ring road primarily two-lane clockwise one-way route for all traffic.
+The most efficient and practical solution has been to make the inner ring road primarily a clockwise one-way route for all traffic.

 Map and directions

 The southbound lane along Nicholas Street between the Watergate Street junction and the Grosvenor Roundabout will allow traffic coming from the Sealand Road direction to turn left or right at the junction with the inner ring road and reduce journey times by removing the need to follow a Clockwise loop to leave the city via the Grosvenor Bridge.